msoutto/nlw-return/README.md

 ## Local development setup

+Instructions to set this app in your local environment.

+**The first step is to run `npm install` in both `server` and `web` paths.**

 ### Back End (`server path`)

-On development environment SQLite was used as database provider for the easy setup.
+On development environment, SQLite was used as database provider for the easy setup.

 Change the db provider to `sqlite`:
 ```